Levi Bellfield confesses to Lin and Megan Russell murders, lawyer says

 Last year, Bellfield claimed responsibility for the murders, before later retracting his statement.

-However, Stone’s solicitor, Paul Bacon, told the PA news agency that Bellfield has written and signed a fresh confession to the murders.
+However, Stone’s solicitor, Paul Bacon, said that Bellfield has written and signed a fresh confession to the murders.

 “It must have taken some courage and considerable soul-searching by Levi Bellfield to have written and signed this confession,” he said.